FDA advisory panel recommends Pfizer vaccine for kids ages 5 to 11

 Gruber said the dose size was chosen to "strike the right balance" between providing strong immunity and limiting side effects.
 He said that the observed adverse effects seen in the company's studies "did not suggest any safety concerns."
 An FDA review supported that conclusion.

-Children 5-11 years of age have accounted for approximately 9% of reported COVID-19 cases in the U.S. overall and currently account for approximately 40% of all pediatric COVID-19 cases, says Dr. Doran Fink, clinical deputy director of the division of vaccines and related products for the FDA.
-Currently, the case rate in children 5-11 years of age is "near the highest" of any age group, he says.
+Children 5-11 years of age have accounted for approximately 9% of reported COVID-19 cases in the U.S. overall, and currently account for approximately 40% of all pediatric COVID-19 cases, says Dr. Doran Fink, clinical deputy director of the division of vaccines and related products for the FDA.
+Currently, the case rate among children ages 5 to 11 is "near the highest" of any age group, he says.

-Fink and others testifying at the meeting acknowledged that serious effects of infection, including long COVID-19, hospitalizations, and deaths are less frequent in children than in adults, but argue that the significant numbers of serious illness in young children warrant concern.
+Fink and others testifying at the meeting acknowledged that serious effects of infection, including long COVID-19, hospitalizations and deaths are less frequent among children than among adults.
+But they also argued that the significant numbers of serious illness in young children warrant concern.

 Unvaccinated children with COVID-19 can develop a serious complication called multisystem inflammatory syndrome or MIS-C, as well as an inflammation of the heart muscle called myocarditis.